benhoyt/benhoyt.github.com/writings/goawk.md

 ### Parser tests

 The parser doesn't really have explicit unit tests, except [`TestParseAndString`](https://github.com/benhoyt/goawk/blob/master/parser/parser_test.go#L17) which tests one big program with all of the syntax constructs in it -- the test is simply that it parses and can be serialized again via pretty-printing.
-The intention is to test most of the parsing logic in the interpreter tests.
+My intention here is to test the parsing logic in the interpreter tests.

 ### Interpreter tests

 The [interpreter unit tests](https://github.com/benhoyt/goawk/blob/master/interp/interp_test.go) are another long list of table-driven tests.
 They're a little more complicated than the lexer tests -- they take the AWK source, expected input and expected output, and also an expected error string and AWK error string if the test is supposed to cause an error.

 You can optionally run the interpreter tests against an external AWK intepreter by specifying a command-line like `go test ./interp -awk=gawk`.
-I've ensured it works against both `awk` and `gawk` -- the error messages are quite different between the two, and I've tried to account for that testing against just a substring of the error message.
+I've ensured it works against both `awk` and `gawk` -- the error messages are quite different between the two, and I've tried to account for that by testing against just a substring of the error message.

 Sometimes `awk` and `gawk` have known different behaviour, or don't catch quite the same errors as GoAWK, so in a few of the tests I have to exclude an interpreter by name -- this is done using a special `!awk` ("not awk") comment in the source string.